euyuw2/final-project-group-6-spicy-chicken/meeting-notes/week2.md

 * Met with team to discuss and divide the tasks.
 * Research on the smart contract and solidity, add a sample smart contract.
 * Research on the React Native for mobile application.
+   Done: set up react environment and run a demo webapp in remote server
 * Created a Development environment for project
 * Implement the base working ethereum as blockchain.
 * Adding more documentation/guides about project to wiki